Learn how to create and manage Object Storage buckets and objects.

 Instructions

-If you wish to use the OVHcloud Terraform provider, you can follow this guide.
+If you wish to use the OVHcloud Terraform provider, see our Manage an Object Storage bucket with Terraform guide.

 Preparation